 <img src="icon.svg" alt="" style="width:100%;max-width:200px">

-width="800" height="600" hardcoded, remove those attributes — keep only the viewBox.preserveAspectRatio controls what happens when the SVG container's aspect ratio doesn't match the viewBox.
+width="800" height="600" hardcoded, remove those attributes — keep only the MDN: viewBox.preserveAspectRatio controls what happens when the SVG container's aspect ratio doesn't match the MDN: viewBox.
 It accepts two values: alignment and meet/slice.

 <!-- Default: scales to fit, keeps proportions, centers in container -->